catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 * how do I authenticate myself to the API so it allows my request?

 ## Case study: EIA API

+**TODO maybe reorganize this a little based on the framework outlined above - start with "what are the functions & the inputs/outputs", learn that "oops, you need to hit the API to figure out how to hit the API," then go to auth/input/output, and finally go back and find some good functions and parse their output.**

 Let's jump into the EIA API and see how it works!